Adrianhammer/adrianhammer/README.md

 ### Hi!👋 I'm **Adrian**, Developer and Cloud Platform Consultant ☁️

-I’m Adrian, a developer and IT cloud consultant crafting lean, nimble solutions that free you to focus on what matters—business breakthroughs or binge-worthy weekends.
+I’m a developer and IT cloud consultant crafting lean, nimble solutions that free you to focus on what matters—business breakthroughs or binge-worthy weekends.
 I’m passionate about great design and cool solutions.

 🌱 I’m currently learning C#/.NET C#